Jean Gaston Darboux: Life

 In 1870, he co-founded the journal Bulletin des sciences mathématiques et astronomiques, called "Darboux's Journal" by his contemporary mathematicians.
 The publishing house was the Henry Gauthier-Villars et Cie Éditeurs, located in Paris.

-In 1872, Darboux married the Beauvaisian milliner Amélie Célina Carbonnier (1848-1911), daughter of Charles Louis Carbonnier, tailor, and Marie Victorine Anastase Hènocq.
-He and Célina had two children, Jean-Gaston (1870-1921), who was born at the time of the Siege of Paris and later became a marine zoologist at the Faculty of Science in Marseille, and Anaïs Berthe Lucie (1873-1970).
+In 1872, Darboux married the Beauvaisian milliner Amélie 'Célina' Carbonnier (1848–1911), daughter of Charles Louis Carbonnier, tailor, and Marie Victorine Anastase Hènocq.
+He and Célina had two children, Jean-Gaston (1870–1921), who was born at the time of the Siege of Paris and later became a marine zoologist at the Faculty of Science in Marseille, and Anaïs Berthe Lucie (1873–1970).

-He participated in the foundation of the École normale supérieure de jeunes filles in 1880, an institute that aimed at training female educators and ran parallel to the École normale supérieure on rue d'Ulm.
+He participated in the foundation of the École normale supérieure de jeunes filles in 1880, an institute that aimed at training female educators and ran parallel to the École Normale Supérieure.
 Its first director was Julie Favre.

 In 1884, Darboux was elected to the Académie des Sciences.

 Darboux made several important contributions to geometry and mathematical analysis (see, for example, linear PDEs).
 He was a biographer of Henri Poincaré and he edited the Selected Works of Joseph Fourier.

 Among his students were Émile Borel, Élie Cartan, Édouard Goursat, Émile Picard, Gheorghe Țițeica and Stanisław Zaremba.

-In 1892 he was awarded honorary membership of the Manchester Literary and Philosophical Society, and in 1900, he was appointed the Academy's permanent secretary of its Mathematics section.
+In 1892 he was awarded honorary membership of the Manchester Literary and Philosophical Society, and in 1900, he was appointed the academy's permanent secretary of its Mathematics section.

 In 1902, he was elected to the Royal Society and the American Philosophical Society; in 1916, he received the Sylvester Medal from the Society.
 In 1908, he was a plenary speaker at the International Congress of Mathematicians in Rome.

 He continued to contribute to the French Bulletin des sciences mathématiques, even after 1916.